Spray a 9x13 glass baking dish with cooking spray and dust with powdered sugar.

 Pour 1/2 cup cold water into bowl of heavy-duty mixer fitted with whisk attachment.
 Gently stir in gelatin and allow to sit for 15 minutes.

-Combine 1/2 cups sugar, honey, salt, and remaining 1/2 cup cold water in heavy medium saucepan.
+Combine sugar, agave, salt, and remaining 1/2 cup cold water in heavy medium saucepan.

 With mixer running at low speed, slowly pour hot syrup into gelatin mixture in thin stream down side of bowl (avoid pouring syrup onto whisk, as it may splash).
 Gradually increase speed to high and beat until mixture is very thick and stiff, about 15 minutes.
 Add vanilla and beat to blend, about 30 seconds longer.